knebiolo/mast/README.md

 ## Create Training Data
 The first part of the Naïve Bayes classifier develops training data, which is created from in-water beacon tag recaptures and known false positive detections (i.e. detections from tags not in master tag list).  **We can only train (and classify) a single site at a time.**  Simply copy and paste the raw data files from a single site into the “Training_Files” directory and follow the steps below to create training data.

- To run the site_training.py script, follow these steps.
+ To train the classifier with data collected at this site, copy the following script into your favorite IDE, and follow these steps.
-1. Update line 14 with the current site ID, this must match with a single receiver (‘recID’) in the master receiver table.
+1. Update line 10 with the current site ID, this must match with a single receiver (‘recID’) in the master receiver table.
-2. Update Line 15 with the receive type.
+2. Update Line 11 with the receive type.
 Your current options are either ‘lotek’ or ‘orion’.
-3. Update Line 16 and identify the project directory, this is the same directory you created in step 1.
+3. Update Line 12 and identify the project directory, this is the same directory you created in step 1.
-4. Update Line 17, which identifies the project database.
+4. Update Line 13, which identifies the project database.
 This is the same as above.
-5. Update Line 40 with the number of cores available for parallel processes

-The site training script employs parallel processing over multiple cores.
-We set the number of cores over which we will distribute tasks on line 40.  **Do not create more processes than your computer has cores.**  It is also recommended to save at least 1 core for other computer functions like email, therefore line 40 = n – 1, where n = number of cores on your machine.
+5. If the study had Orion receivers that switched between antennas, edit line 14 to indicate the time in seconds spent listening to each antenna.
+6. If the study had Orion recievers taht switched between antennas, edit line 15 to indicate the number of antennas
+7. Update line 16, indicate the antenna to receiver relationship in Orion headers, Lotek receivers are arbitrary
+8. If the study had Orion recievers that switched between antennas, uncomment line 31 and comment out line 28.
+Leave as is otherwise.

 ```
 # import modules